enso-org/enso/ide/README.md

 flags to switch the compilation profile.
 If not option is provided, the scripts default to the `--release` profile.

-### Running examples
+### Running application and examples
-Please note that in order to run the examples you have to first build the project.
 For best experience, it is recommended to use the `scripts/watch.sh --dev` in a second shell.
-In order to build the demo scenes, follow the steps below:
+In order to build the IDE application, follow the steps below:

 ```bash